readthedocs/blog/build-errors-docutils-0-18.rst

 So, what is happening?

-These errors are due to an incompatibility bewteen old versions of `Sphinx`_ and one of it's dependencies, `docutils`_.
+These errors are due to an incompatibility bewteen old versions of `Sphinx`_ and one of its dependencies, `docutils`_.
 You probably have not directly interacted with docutils, but this is the library that provides reStructuredText parsing to both Sphinx and to the Python standard library documentation tooling.